Work packages and focus areas

 WP4 follows two related approaches responding to digital change and both suggesting the need to adjust music education in accordance with (1) changes in business models, markets and value-chains, and (2) new and more complex competences required by musicians and artists.
 A significant feature following digitalization of the music industries is the transformation towards a more artist-centred economy34 in which specialized tasks, previously handled by professional intermediaries, are now handled by the artist themself.

 This WP mainly responds to how technology changes the work market (CH3), both in terms of where income is generated and who receives it, who the stakeholders are and how power is distributed, and how marketing and branding are performed.
 The digital music market is volatile and complex, requiring flexibility and agility from its stakeholders.
-Participants in these shifting markets need artistic skills, an entrepreneurial mindset as well as artistic skills and the ability to adapt to new trends, as also recognized in general Norwegian education policy.
+Participants in these shifting markets need artistic skills, an entrepreneurial mindset as well the ability to adapt to new trends, as also recognized in general Norwegian education policy.

 The WP-team consists of: